An elegant and tranquil retreat nestled in exotic tropical gardens, close to Colombo's airport”

 - Scuba diving

-A good option for families, with safe, lawned grounds (though the pool and pond are not protected in any way), and excellent, flexible service.
-The restaurant has a kids' menu and highchairs.
+A good option for families, with safe, lawned grounds and excellent, flexible service.
+Note that the pool and pond are not protected in any way.

 Teens (over 12)